chfix/odoo-demo/README.md

 Odoo-demo
 ---------

-Odoo demo is a test app to practise Odoo ERP developement.
+#The created module, is <a href="[https://www.doosys.ma](https://github.com/chfix/odoo-demo/tree/main/addons/technical-training-sandbox/estate)">HERE</a>

-This Project is realised for <a href="https://www.doosys.ma">Doosys</a>,
+Odoo demo is a test app to practice Odoo ERP developement; This Project is realised for <a href="https://www.doosys.ma">Doosys</a>,

 # Chapters :